Top 10 Denny Laine Songs

 "Again and Again and Again"

-From: 'Back to the Egg' (1979)This desperate retort from Wings' final album is all about a man losing control of a relationship – and apparently it's not the first time, judging by the song's title.
+From: 'Back to the Egg' (1979)This desperate retort from Wings' final album was all about a man losing control of a relationship – and judging by the song's title, it's apparently not the first time.
 "Again and Again and Again" was recorded with help from McCartney and the unheralded Wings lineup that included Lawrence Juber and Steve Holly.
-Combined with producer Chris Thomas, who worked with the Sex Pistols, the group brings a punk-style edge to this track.
+Combined with producer Chris Thomas, who worked with the Sex Pistols, the group brought a punk-style edge to this track.

 - 2